The hardest-working designers – and some of their best design decisions – are the ones you don’t even notice.

 The visual design of our devices and in turn our UIs has continued to reduce in complexity, rejecting most adornment to the point they are little more than well-balanced type framed against an invisible grid structure, displayed on inert black slabs of featureless glass.
 I questioned how far we’ve taken this reductive trend in UI design in a previous post.

 Whereas the software of a decade ago consisted of menus and tabs advertising endless sets of features, today’s apps tend to be navigated via invisible swipes and gestures.
 Likewise the features themselves have retreated into the background, less a shouty salesperson than a quietly helpful butler.
-Chromebooks silently update themselves while you sleep, GPS apps automatically recalculates your route when you veer off-course, geofenced reminders popup up at just the right time, Google Now dutifully delivers your favourite team’s score, a spell checker silently adds a red squiggly line, Gmail gently suggests you meant to attach that file… in each case designers worked hard to remove a feature from your line of sight only to surface it at just the right moment.
+Chromebooks silently update themselves while you sleep, mapping apps automatically recalculate your route when you veer off-course, geofenced reminders pop up at just the right time, Google Assistant dutifully delivers your favorite team’s score, a spell checker silently adds a red squiggly line, Inbox by Gmail gently suggests a handy pre-written reply.
+In each case, designers worked hard to remove a feature from your line of sight only to surface it at just the right moment.

 This is the most dramatic shift towards invisible design, where complete products or entire categories have moved from demanding notice to being automatic.
 Uber entices fleets of cars onto the street in anticipation of busy periods.
 Square knows what store you’re in so that you can pay with a word.
 Nest continually monitors your environment in anticipation of an anomaly.
 Fitbit tracks your activity.
 These products require a whole network of predictive processes running non-stop just to save you the minor inconvenience of a few clicks.